Chicken processor to open $40M Mississippi plant, hiring 300

-WEST POINT, Miss.
-(AP) — An Alabama-based chicken processor will open a plant in northeast Mississippi to process and distribute frozen chicken products.
+JACKSON, Miss.
+(AP) — An Alabama-based chicken processor will open a plant in northeast Mississippi to make and distribute frozen chicken products.

 Peco Foods on Monday announced its plan to invest $40 million in West Point, hiring 300 people over the next four years.

-Tuscaloosa-based Peco bought a 185,000-square-foot (17,000-square-meter) cold storage warehouse in December that it plans to renovate to house the operation.
+The nation’s eighth-largest poultry processor, Peco says it needs more capacity to supply its customers, including restaurants, grocers and food service distributors.

-Peco says it needs more capacity to supply its customers, including restaurants, grocers and food service distributors.
+“The addition of this new cold storage facility is a key component of our growth strategy and is perfectly tailored to meet our current needs as well as future plans,” Peco Foods CEO Mark Hickman said in a statement.

 Most Read Business Stories